govindak-umd/Carla_Project/README.md

 The latest Carla version requires Python 3.7.
 Download Anaconda and setup a Virtual Environment.

-Steps to download Anaconda can be foudn [here](https://docs.anaconda.com/anaconda/install/linux/).
+Steps to download Anaconda can be found [here](https://docs.anaconda.com/anaconda/install/linux/).

+### Step 5 - Verify all python installations

+Do this by shifting to **/opt/carla-simulator/PythonAPI/examples** directory and trying out the Python Example Scripts